Cathedral constable

 A cathedral constable is a constable employed by a cathedral of the Church of England.
 They have been appointed under common law and cathedral statutes (ecclesiastical law) for nearly 800 years.

 History

 Cathedral constables have a long history and can trace their lineage back to the 13th century.
-They have played an important, if little known, contribution in the development of policing in the United Kingdom.

 Before the onset of professional policing something often overlooked is the close relationship which once existed between the church and the imposition of law and order.
 In the Middle Ages the parish was the smallest unit of local government in the country.
 Every parish was centred around the local church, and after the Reformation was responsible for administering civil and religious government at a local level.
 Many parishes developed a vestry – a small body of village officials, answerable only to the bishop and the local justices, and who were responsible for the ecclesiastical and secular well-being of the parish they served.